fotock/Developing-iOS-8-Apps-with-Swift/Lecture16.md

 ```swift
   var showsCameraControls: Bool
 ```
-  Will leave a blank area at the bottom of the screen (camera’s aspect 4:3, not same as screen’s).
+  Will leave a blank area at the bottom of the screen (camera's aspect 4:3, not same as screen's).

-  With no controls, you’ll need an overlay view with a “take picture” (at least) button.
+  With no controls, you'll need an overlay view with a "take picture" (at least) button.

   That button should send takePicture() to the picker.

-  Don’t forget to dismissModalViewController when you are done taking pictures.
+  Don't forget to dismissModalViewController when you are done taking pictures.

 ### You can zoom or translate the image while capturing
  ```swift